 various jazz woodbines and hanging out while we were setup in the middle of the studio floor, with

 little rehearsal still getting to know George Alexander and his songs and how best to work together!

-I think it was at this studio session, I first met big Mal Evans (the Beatles Road manager) and discovered what a nice, gentle chap he was, this became unintentionally advantageous later on. […]John Perry – From grapefruit-booklet-uncorrected-CopyTHIS-ONE.pdf (heartrecords.org)
+I think it was at this studio session, I first met big Mal Evans (the Beatles Road manager) and discovered what a nice, gentle chap he was, this became unintentionally advantageous later on. […]John Perry – Guitarist and bassist of “Grapefruit” From grapefruit-booklet-uncorrected-CopyTHIS-ONE.pdf (heartrecords.org)

-As explained by John Perry, The Beatles would sometimes show up for their next recording sessions.
+According to John Perry, guitarist and bassist of Grapefruit, The Beatles sometimes showed up for their next recording sessions.

 Moving on, It was in the studio where we got our first taste of interaction with the Beatles.
 After our initial session at IBC we knuckled down to making our first album, and for the most part it would be just us.
 Memories of standing around the piano probably at Trident studios with the Grapefruit guys and Terry Melcher playing